Cornhusker Clink

 Detention center in McCook, Nebraska, U.S.

-Cornhusker Clink is an immigration detention center in McCook, Nebraska, United States.
+The McCook Detention Center, nicknamed the 'Cornhusker Clink', is an immigration detention center in McCook, Nebraska, United States.
 The center was announced in August 2025 and officially opened in November.
 It was developed by the Department of Homeland Security and is operated by the Nebraska Department of Correctional Services.
-Upon completion, the facility is planned to include 280 beds and will be located in the Work Ethic Camp, a minimum-security prison labor camp in McCook.
-Development came after other immigration detention centers, like Alligator Alcatraz in Florida, were pushed by the Trump Administration.
+The plan for the facility was to convert the McCook Work Ethic Camp, a rehabilitative minimum-security prison labor camp, to a detention center for the United States Immigration and Customs Enforcement (ICE) with an expansion to 280 beds.
+Development came after other immigration detention centers, like Alligator Alcatraz in Florida, were opened by the Trump Administration.

 History

-Plans for the center were announced on August 19, 2025, by Nebraska governor Jim Pillen and U.S. secretary of homeland security Kristi Noem.
+The McCook Work Ethic Camp was originally authorized in 1997 and opened in 2001.
+Its aim was to rehabilitate prisoners before they left prison to enter wider society.
+Most prisoners were transferred to the Work Ethic Camp from other prisons in Nebraska near the ends of their sentences.

+A plan to transform the camp to an ICE detention facility was made with a three-year agreement between Nebraska governor Jim Pillen and the DHS with Kristi Noem on August 19, 2025.
+The agreement included an expansion to house 300 inmates, up from 200 as of 2023, up to 365 days.
 Pillen stated that he did not know if the prison would house women and children in addition to men.
-He also announced that the Nebraska National Guard would be ordered to provide logistical and administrative support to United States Immigration and Customs Enforcement agents based in Nebraska.
-To make room for the detention center, all 186 inmates currently at the Work Ethic Camp will be moved to different facilities.
+He also announced that the Nebraska National Guard would be ordered to provide logistical and administrative support to ICE agents based in Nebraska.
+To make room for the detention center, all 186 inmates that were at the Work Ethic Camp were moved to different facilities.

 Several lawsuits were filed in order to prevent the detention center's opening.
 Most notably, The attempt to create an injunction to block the opening of the facility was itself blocked by Judge Patrick Heng.
 The lawsuit delayed the opening of the facility, and Heng allowed for the facility to open in early November.
-On November 3, Governor Pillen stated that it was expected to become operational by the end of that week.
+On November 3, Pillen stated that it was expected to become operational by the end of that week.
 Three days later, Cornhusker Clink officially began operations.

-Design

-The Cornhusker Clink is designed to hold 280 immigrants inside of the Work Ethic Camp in McCook, Nebraska.
-The Work Ethic Camp is a minimum-security prison labor camp.
-The prison was authorized in 1997 and opened in 2001.
-As of 2023, the prison only has 200 beds.
-However, plans are to expand the prison to have 300 beds.
-In a three-year agreement with DHS, the detention center will house inmates for up to 365 days.

-Criticism
+Reactions

-Upon its announcement, the prison immediately received criticism from many Nebraska lawmakers and the Nebraska ACLU.
-Protestors sat outside the governor's office on the afternoon after the announcement.
+Upon its announcement, the prison received criticism from many Nebraska lawmakers and the Nebraska ACLU.
+Protestors sat outside of the governor's office on the afternoon after the announcement.
 Pillen and the DHS also received criticism for using the word "Cornhusker" in the detention center's name, which is a moniker used by the University of Nebraska–Lincoln for their sports teams.
 The University of Nebraska system issued a statement distancing themselves from the Cornhusker Clink, and that they did not give permission for the moniker to be used.
-While the term "Cornhusker" is officially trademarked by the University of Nebraska system, they also recognize it as a common word and will allow for the state to use it for the prison.
+While the term "Cornhusker" is officially trademarked by the University of Nebraska system, they also recognize it as a common word and did not prevent the state from using it for the prison.